Hakeem Hussain: Mum jailed over son's asthma attack death

 Hakeem's death had occurred as her life "entered a drug-fuelled downward spiral into squalor, chaos and tragedy," he said.

-"It is clear that in his tragically short life [Hakeem] had been an inspiration of happiness and affection for people who knew him.
+"It is clear that in his tragically short life [Hakeem] had been an inspiration of happiness and affection for people who knew him," Mr Justice Dove said.

 "All of that potential for a wonderful and fulfilling life was cut short, extinguished as he collapsed on his own suffocating, clutching a leaf in the garden.